 Insurers, lenders and banks have to follow certain guidelines when they are dealing with complaints, and one of these is that they respond to all complaints within eight weeks of the initial approach.

-If calling was unsuccessful then you should follow up it up with a formal letter.
+If calling was unsuccessful, you should follow it up with a formal letter.
 It's important that you set out the correct information in your letter, so use a template like the one found here.

-If you do not get a response of any kind within two weeks, write again and follow up with a phone call.
-Don’t be put off if you believe you have a genuine claim even if your bank tells you that the charges are not illegal.
+If you do not get a response of any kind within two weeks, write again and follow up your letter with a phone call.
+Don’t be put off if you believe you have a genuine claim even if your bank tells you that the charges are legal.

-Again, do not be put off, stand your ground and insist that your claim is dealt with.
-Specify that you will take your case to the Financial Ombudsman if it is not dealt with in a satisfactory way.
-You should ask them to respond within 14 days.
+Calmly stand your ground and insist that it deals with your claim.
+Specify that you will take your case to the Financial Ombudsman if it is not dealt with satisfactorily.
+You should ask the bank to respond within 14 days.

-The best result here is for your bank to simply refund your charges, or in some cases, offer you a partial payment.
+The best result here is for your bank to refund your charges.
+In some cases, it may offer you a partial payment.
 If you’re not successful you could consider approaching the Financial Ombudsman.

-This is clear - the Ombudsman will not rule on cases that have no element of financial hardship involved, as the courts have a greater authority than the Ombudsman, and the Supreme Court ruling sets out that the banks have the right to make these charges.
+Think carefully before taking this step: the ombudsman will not rule on cases that have no element of financial hardship involved.
+This is because the courts have greater authority than the ombudsman, and the Supreme Court ruling sets out that the banks have the right to make these changes.

-However, the grey area is whether the bank has taken your case of financial hardship seriously, and been sympathetic in its response.
-The Ombudsman will look at all the evidence and make a decision based on that.
+However, the grey area is whether the bank has taken your claim of financial hardship seriously and been sympathetic in its response.
+The ombudsman will look at all the evidence and decide based on that.

-If the Ombudsman comes back and had found in favour of the bank your next option is to either give up or take the matter to court.
+If the ombudsman comes back in favour of the bank, your next option is to either give up or take the matter to court.

-You should think long and hard before taking this step, as once the Financial Ombudsman has sided with the bank the courts are likely to do the same.=
+You should think long and hard before taking this step, however, because once the Financial Ombudsman has sided with the bank, the courts are likely to do the same.